-Windmill Hill Academy take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to Windmill Hill Academy's School online safety policy and the acceptable user policy for staff.
+Windmill Hill Academy_take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to -----School online safety policy and the acceptable user policy for staff.

 Cyber Crime: This is a criminal activity committed using computers and/or the internet.